Soccer has several nuances that newcomers to the sport may not be particularly accustomed to.

 The former is where a defender covers a specific pitch area that is designated as their “zone”, whereas the latter involves sticking with a certain opposition player and following them as they move.

-If center backs lose their markers, then the opposing team may be presented with golden opportunities to score as there wouldn’t be any defenders in a good position to deal with the impending attacking threats.
+If center backs lose their markers, then the strikers of the opposing team may be presented with golden opportunities to score as there wouldn’t be any defenders in a good position to deal with the impending attacking threats.

 Marking tightly is also important as it prevents opposition forwards from having the space to run on to the ball or attack it from deeper areas of the pitch.